ursa-mikail/threat_modeling_framework_and_sop/readme.md

 <b>Risk</b> (Risk is the likelihood and impact of a threat exploiting a vulnerability): Going to forest and placing Red Riding Hood in danger.
 It is the result from the interaction between the threat (wolf) and the vulnerability (Little Red Riding Hood).
 <b>Exploit</b>: The need to go to grandmother and the means of the wolf to layaway by pretending to be the grandmother.

+The defense model may be a framework we can used to arm our solution (Little Red Riding Hood):

 - ∎ The wolf is the <b>threat</b> (potential harm).
 - ∎ Little Red Riding Hood's innocence is the <b>vulnerability</b> (weakness).
 - ∎ The <b>risk</b> is the potential harm (what could happen).